Get

 We give Gravy Train dog food a rating of 4.2 out of 5 stars.

-The best way to a dog’s heart is through their stomach, and feeding them nutritional and tasty food is a sure-fire way to make you their favorite person.
-Finding a brand that you and your dog likes can be a challenge, though.
+The best way to a dog’s heart is through their stomach, and feeding them nutritional and tasty food is a surefire way to make you their favorite person.
+Finding a brand that you and your dog likes can be a challenge.

 Gravy Train is a familiar sight in the pet section of your local supermarket.
 It’s affordable and includes an instant gravy mix to give plain-old kibble a unique flair that your dog will find irresistible.
-Made in the U.S.A. by the J.M.
-Smucker Company, the gravy-filled formula suits dogs that prefer a kibble-only diet but struggle to stay hydrated or eat food that’s too dry.
+It’s made in the U.S.A. by the J.M.
+Smucker Company, and the gravy-filled formula suits dogs that prefer a kibble-only diet but struggle to stay hydrated or eat food that’s too dry.

-If you’ve found Gravy Train at your local supermarket and want to give it a try, here’s our review of the brand to help you make your decision.
+If you’ve found Gravy Train at your local supermarket and want to try it, here’s our review of the brand to help you decide.

 Rating Image Product Details